psoukie/psoukie.github.io/_notes/unlocking-the-meaning-of-genjo-koan.md

 Even the first few words show why translating Genjo Koan is a challenge.
 Translations that begin with “_As all things are buddha-dharma_” (Tanahashi et al.) sound very esoteric even though the original text is less obscure than it this would lead you to believe.

 First, the translation should not open with “As” or “Because” but rather with “When.”
 The Japanese compound means ‘occasion’ or a period of time, literally ‘season’ (時節, time-period).
-‘While all things…’ could also be a good translation also but it could be misread as not applying to a time period.
+‘While all things…’ could also be a good translation but it could be misread as not applying to a time period.

 Second, “are” is not a suitable translation for _naru_ (なる) here.
 Even though the vast majority of translations simply use “are,” Myers explains that “this term … encompasses a series of meanings ranging from ‘to be’ to ‘to become,’ including nuances such as ‘to be formed into.’ ” His view is supported by Nishijima and Cross, as well as the context.